sumeyacodes/week-2-hackathon-rock-paper-scissors/plan.md

                 prompt()
                 userInput = window.prompt("Welcome to our game, please type either Rock, Paper or Scissors to begin!");

-Refine error messages

         // testing if we have a valid input that is in the array if rockPaperScissorsArr includes the user choice
             return a console log with "You have chosen: " + userChoice & the rest of the code runs

+        // validate user input
             while array includes userInput === false
                 log error to console
             else
                 break

         Functions for Later: